Date December 20, 2022 | Brooke Loeffler

 In order to see where a deicer has already been applied, some products add dyes to their mix.
 These added dyes stain and damage concrete and can also harm the environment.
 According to the EPA substances found in dyes can bio-accumulate and “dyes tend to absorb ultraviolet radiation and have the potential to form decay products more toxic than the original parent dye compound.”

-Ice Slicer granules naturally contain a mix of different chlorides.
-This mix powerfully reduces water’s freezing temperatures without added liquid chlorides.
+Ice Slicer® granules naturally contain a mix of complex chlorides and minerals for deicing power that outperforms white salt every time.
 Mined from an ancient sea deposit in Utah, our naturally reddish granules don’t need any additional dyes to help with application.